acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (42.1) *If the contract is as successful as some expect, it may do much to restore confidence in futures trading in Hong Kong. **[Implicit = Overall,]]** “The contract is definitely important to the exchange,” says Robert Gilmore, executive director of the Securities and Futures Commission.* (PDTB2, 0700)
 - (42.2) *Many modern scriptwriters seem to be incapable of writing drama, or anything else, without foul-mouthed cursing.
 Sex and violence are routinely included even when they are irrelevant to the script, and high-tech special effects are continually substituted for good plot and character development. **In short**, we have a movie and television industry that is either incapable or petrified of making a movie unless it carries a PG-13 or R rating.* (PDTB3, wsj 0911)

+In AURIS, `broad` is also used for a qualitative assessment of a preceding event.
+This can correlate with the usage of _finally_:

+- (43.a) [" It 's dead , whatever it is , " said Holmes .]ANCHOR
+- (43.b) [" We 've laid the family ghost once and forever . "]BROAD

 #### `specific`